 As an Amazon Associate, I earn from qualifying purchases.

-Learn how to make brown sugar in under five minutes, with only two ingredients.
-Make this brown sugar recipe at home, and never run out of this crucial baking ingredient again.
+Use this easy homemade brown sugar recipe to make brown sugar in 5 minutes with just 2 ingredients.
+Never run out of this crucial baking ingredient again.

 homemade brown sugar in a glass bowl with a spoon